 For detail of this ethics, you can find the explanation below.

-Authorship or a co-author means a person who has made a significant contribution to manuscript and who shares responsibilities and accountability of the results.
-If a manuscript is written by more than one author, you’ll choose one person to be the corresponding author.
-This person will handle all correspondence about the manuscript and sign the publishing agreement on behalf of all the authors.
-If you are a co-author, this means that
+Authorship or a co-author means a person who has made a significant contribution to manuscript and shares responsibilities and/or accountability of the results/paper.
+If a manuscript is written by more than one author, please appoint one person to be the corresponding author.
+This person will manage all correspondence about the manuscript and sign the publishing agreement on behalf of all the authors.
+Please note that If you are a co-author, this entails:

 - You have made a significant contribution to the research, whether it is in the concept or design, acquisition of data, analysis and interpretation, or in all these areas.